rodneyshupe/Cookbook/Recipes/Entrees-Beef.rst

 -----

 -  Rib-eye or filet mignon of similar thickness can be substituted for strip steaks.
-If using filet mignon, buying a 2-pound center-cut tenderloin roast and portioning it into four 8-ounce steaks yourself will produce more consistent results.
+If using filet mignon, buying a 2 pound center-cut tenderloin roast and portioning it into four 8 ounce steaks yourself will produce more consistent results.
 If using filet mignon, increase the oven time by about 5 minutes.
 -  When cooking lean strip steaks (without an external fat cap) or filet